 A confidential relationship can be implied if certain factors are present:

-To learn more about nondisclosure agreements and other aspects of intellectual property law, get Patent It Yourself, by David Pressman (Nolo).
+To learn more about nondisclosure agreements and other aspects of licensing your invention, get Profit From Your Idea by Richard Stim (Nolo).